mafeyisopin629-spec/open-range/contribution_readme.md

 ---

 ## Why I Chose This Issue
-I chose this issue because it's a well-defined Python task that involves building a YAML-based classifier to tag security commands with MITRE ATT&CK technique IDs.
-The scope is clear, specific files to create and modify are listed in the issue.
-I'm comfortable with Python and regex patterns, and the project has clear setup documentation.
-The issue is labeled "help wanted", has no assignees, and the maintainer is actively engaged.
+I chose issue #137 "Tag actions and golden paths with MITRE ATT&CK technique IDs" because it aligns with my Python experience and my goal to contribute to a real AI/cybersecurity project.
+The issue is labeled "help wanted", has no assignees, and has a clear definition of done listed directly in the issue.

+I'm interested in this because:
+1. I'm comfortable with Python and regex patterns, which are the core skills needed to build the TechniqueClassifier
+2. The codebase area is contained; the issue lists exactly which files to create and modify, so I know where to focus
+3. The maintainer has clearly thought through the architecture, including a sample YAML and flowchart, which gives me a strong starting point
+4. I want to learn how real security tooling maps commands to threat intelligence frameworks like MITRE ATT&CK

+From reading the issue thread, I understand the current problem is that when an AI agent runs commands like "nmap" or "sqlmap", they are stored as plain untagged strings; invisible to the security community.
+My contribution will add a Python classifier that automatically tags those commands with standardized MITRE ATT&CK technique IDs, making training results comparable to industry benchmarks.

+Left a comment on the issue introducing myself and expressing intent to work on it.

 ---